Classification of singular Q-homology planes. I. Structure and singularities: Main results

-Our methods rely heavily on the theory of open algebraic surfaces for which \cite{Miyan-OpenSurf} is the basic reference.
-Important results concerning the classification of $\Q$-homology planes with quotient singularities (mainly analysis of the affine part of fibrations in case they exist) were obtained by Miyanishi and Sugie in \cite{MiSu-hPlanes}, we explain the relation to our results below.
-We now give a more detailed overview of successive steps of proofs.
+Our methods rely on the theory of open algebraic surfaces, for which \cite{Miyan-OpenSurf} is a basic reference.
+We now give a more detailed overview of the paper.
 We denote a singular $\Q$-homology plane by $S'$ and its smooth locus by $S_0$.
-First we prove some basic topological results, whose simpler versions for logarithmic $\Q$-homology planes were known before.
+From preliminaries in section \ref{sec:preliminaries} the result \ref{cor2:Surf/Div} is worth mentioning, as it gives a criterion for contractibility of divisors on complete surfaces.
+In section \ref{sec:topology} we prove basic topological and geometric results, whose simpler versions for logarithmic $\Q$-homology planes were known before, see \cite{MiSu-hPlanes}.
 In absence of restriction on the type of singularities arguments get more complicated.
 Once we prove that the Neron-Severi group of the smooth locus is torsion, we apply Fujita's argument to show that the affiness of $S'$ is a consequence of $\Q$-acyclicity (cf. \ref{cor3:homology}).
 It was proved in \cite{PS-rationality} that a logarithmic singular $\Q$-homology plane is rational.
-We complete this result by showing that in general $S'$ is birationally equivalent to a product of an affine line with a curve.
-Next by general structure theorems for open surfaces (cf. \cite[2.2.1, 2.5.1, 2.6.1]{Miyan-OpenSurf}) we know that if $\ovk(S_0)=-\8$ or $1$ then $S_0$ is $\C^1$- or $\C^*$-ruled.
-If the smooth locus of a singular $\Q$-homology plane is of non-general type and admits no $\C^1$- and no $\C^*$-rulings then the plane is called \emph{exceptional}.
+We complete this result by showing in \ref{prop3:generalities on ovS-D-E} that in general $S'$ is birationally ruled.

+If $S_0$ is of non-general type and admits no $\C^1$- and no $\C^*$-rulings then the plane $S'$ is called \emph{exceptional}.
+By general structure theorems for open surfaces (cf. \cite[2.2.1, 2.5.1, 2.6.1]{Miyan-OpenSurf}) exceptional $\Q$-homology planes have $\ovk(S_0)=0$.
 Under the assumption that singularities are topologically rational we have proved in \cite{Palka-k(S_0)=0} that there are exactly two such surfaces up to isomorphism.
-Here we show that the mentioned assumption can be omitted, establishing in this way \ref{thm:main result}(1).
+Here we show that the mentioned assumption can be omitted.